 - Performance Monitors which gather statistical data about devices.
 Examples here will be CPU utilization and Network interface utilization.

 Before we add our performance monitors, we need to configure credentials for this Windows Server.
 I decided to use WMI instead of SNMP for the purpose of variety.
 However, keep in mind that most of the information that you can get through WMI can also be retrieved using SNMP with less performance impact.
-So in a production network, you may want to use SNMP instead.
+So in a production network, you may want to use SNMP instead to Monitor devices.

 Click on the Credentials tab.